 Klum’s film credits include: Borneo’s Rainforest and The Brittle Thread, a documentary about Asia’s last lions, produced with his wife and colleague Monika Klum; Searching for the Giant Sea Eagle, a Wild Chronicles segment for National Geographic Channel; and The Linnaeus Expedition together with producer Folke Rydén.
 Klum with team has been working with the music video project Funk for Life together with renowned musician Nils Landgren.
 The project supports Médecins Sans Frontières (MSF) and their work in Kibera, Nairobi.
 Klum released two new films in 2011: The Testament of Tebaran, a Penan elder’s plea to end deforestation in Borneo, and The Coral Eden, a film about biodiversity from one of the Earth’s last untouched coral reef havens.
 Klum’s most recent film about the Baltic Sea environment, The Contemplator, celebrates the unparalleled beauty of this fragile sea and is a powerful reminder of what’s at stake.
 Klum has with his team followed life around the sea for four years for this unique film.

-Klum’s work has been featured in many international publications, such as National Geographic, Wildlife Conservation, Audubon, Geo, Terre Sauvage, Stern, Der Spiegel and The New York Times.
-In 1997 National Geographic Magazine published Mattias Klum’s photographs for the first time.
-That story made him the first Swede to have his work on the cover.
-He then was and still is one of National Geographic’s youngest contributors.
-Since 1997, he has produced a number of articles and twelve cover stories for the reputable magazine.
+Klum’s work has been featured in many international publications, such as National Geographic, Wildlife Conservation, Audubon, Geo, BBC Wildlife, Terre Sauvage, Stern, Der Spiegel and The New York Times.
+In 1997 National Geographic Magazine published Klum’s photographs for the first time.
+That story made him the first Swede to have his work on the cover and one of National Geographic’s youngest contributors at the time.
+Since 1997, he has produced multiple articles and twelve cover stories for the reputable magazine.

 Klum is an internationally sought-after lecturer and has given more than 2500 lectures worldwide, and has been represented by the National Geographic Speakers Bureau since 2003.
-His past clients include: Tällberg Foundation, Clinton Global Initiative, The Royal Palace of Sweden, Apple, IBM, IKEA, National Geographic Society, WWF, Ermenegildo Zegna Group, Chautauqua Institution, Audi, American Express and Sweco, among others.
+A selection of Klum’s business customers are Tällberg Foundation, Clinton Global Initiative, The Royal Palace of Sweden, Apple, IKEA, National Geographic Society, WWF, Ermenegildo Zegna Group, Chautauqua Institution, Audi, American Express and Sweco, among others.

-In 2007 Klum contributed to establishing Tierra Grande Publishing; the non-profit organization Terra Magna Foundation; Expedition Sweden, a five-year environmental and inspirational project for young adults in Sweden; and the Baltic Sea Media Project, which will culminate in a feature-length documentary film in 2017.
-International media continually report on Mattias Klum and his work.
-His photographs are represented by the National Geographic Image Collection, and have been shown in one-man exhibitions at renowned museums and art galleries in the United States, Scandinavia, Singapore, Malaysia, India, Japan, Botswana, China, and Great Britain, among other countries, and at major worldwide events as COP15 UN Climate Change Conference in Copenhagen in 2009, Shanghai World EXPO in 2010, 3rd Nobel Laureate Symposium and Clinton Global Initiative, New York in 2011 and in Rio de Janerio during the Rio+20 UN Conference on Sustainable Development in 2012.
+In 2007 Klum contributed to establishing Tierra Grande Publishing; the non-profit organization Terra Magna Foundation; Expedition Sweden, a five-year environmental and inspirational project for young adults in Sweden; and the Baltic Sea Media Project.
+International media continually report on Klum and his work.
+Klum’s photographs have been shown in one-man exhibitions at renowned museums and art galleries in the United States, Scandinavia, Singapore, Malaysia, India, Japan, Botswana, China, and Great Britain, among other countries, and at major worldwide events as COP15 UN Climate Change Conference in Copenhagen in 2009, Shanghai World EXPO in 2010, 3rd Nobel Laureate Symposium and Clinton Global Initiative, New York in 2011 and in Rio de Janerio during the Rio+20 UN Conference on Sustainable Development in 2012.
 Mattias Klum’s photography is frequently exhibited all around the world, most recently in Italy.

-Mattias Klum has published 11 books to date: Moments (Ögonblick 1990), When the Mist Rises (När Dimman Lättar 1992; Panda Book of the Year in 1993), A Journey Through Sweden (I Svenska Marker 1995), Exploring the Rainforest, (På Upptäcksfärd i Regnskogen 1995), Borneo Rainforest, (Skogens Öga 1997; Panda Book of the Year in 1998), Inside Borneo (I Borneos Regnskog 1999), The Brittle Thread (Den Sköra Tråden 2000), Horse People (Hästfolk 2003), Being There (Viljans Väg 2007) and The Secret of Africa (Afrikas Hemlighet 2010).
-His new book, The Human Quest: Prospering Within Planetary Boundaries, 2012, (Vår tid på jorden: Välfärd inom planetens hållbara gränser, 2012), is co-authored by renowned scientist and global sustainability expert Johan Rockström with a foreword by President Bill Clinton.
+Mattias Klum has published 13 books to date: Moments (Ögonblick 1990), When the Mist Rises (När Dimman Lättar 1992; Panda Book of the Year in 1993), A Journey Through Sweden (I Svenska Marker 1995), Exploring the Rainforest, (På Upptäcksfärd i Regnskogen 1995), Borneo Rainforest, (Skogens Öga 1997; Panda Book of the Year in 1998), Inside Borneo (I Borneos Regnskog 1999), The Brittle Thread (Den Sköra Tråden 2000), Horse People (Hästfolk 2003), Being There (Viljans Väg 2007) and The Secret of Africa (Afrikas Hemlighet 2010).
+The Human Quest: Prospering Within Planetary Boundaries, 2012, (Vår tid på jorden: Välfärd inom planetens hållbara gränser, 2012), is co-authored by renowned scientist and global sustainability expert Johan Rockström with a foreword by President Bill Clinton.

-"The Human Quest showcases worldclass photography to remind us just what is at stake.
-The authors demonstrate that with co'ective action, humankind can sti' bend the curves of negative environmental change toward a resilient and prosperous future—but there’s no time left to waste."
+"The Human Quest showcases world class photography to remind us just what is at stake.
+The authors demonstrate that with collective action, humankind can still bend the curves of negative environmental change toward a resilient and prosperous future—but there’s no time left to waste."

 -President Bill Clinton

 Over the years, Klum has received numerous awards and grants for his work.
 Uppsala City Council bestowed him with its gold medal for his outstanding work from an Uppsala base.
+His Majesty the King of Sweden has granted Klum with his medal of the 8th grade with blue ribbon for his important contributions as a nature photographer.
 The Uppsala County Administration granted him with the title Citizen of the Year in Uppland 2007.
 Klum was nominated as a Young Global Leader by the World Economic Forum in 2008.
-His Majesty the King of Sweden has granted him with a medal of the 8th grade with blue ribbon for his important contributions as a nature photographer.
-He won First Place in Pictures of the Year International (POYi) and has twice been chosen to serve on the jury of World Press Photo.
+He won First Place in Pictures of the Year International (POYi) 2009, and has twice been chosen to serve on the jury of World Press Photo.
 Klum was named Goodwill Ambassador for IUCN in 2011.
 Klum was awarded the Lidman Prize by Swedish Academy of Verbovisual Information and the Comprehensibility Price by the Swedish communication agency Publik in 2012.
-The magazine Miljöaktuellt ranked Klum in the top 10 of Sweden's 100 most powerful people working for the environment 2013.
+The magazine Miljöaktuellt ranked Klum as number 4 of Sweden's 100 most powerful people working for the environment 2013.
 Klum is a member of the Board of Trustees of WWF Sweden and a Fellow of National Geographic Society, Stockholm Resilience Centre, and The Linnean Society of London.
 Klum has been a guest lecturer at Uppsala University and teaches at Stockholm Resilience Centre.
 In 2013 Mattias Klum was awarded the Honorary Doctorate degree in Natural Science by Stockholm University and named ambassador for WWF, the World Wildlife Fund.
 Klum has been host at Swedish Radio’s ”Summer Talkers”, 1997, 2008 and in 2014 he hosted their winter edition ”Winter Talkers”.
 In 2014 Klum also received an environmental award from Uppsala Stift.